- Go on Jeep safaris in Wilpattu National Park and Udawalawe National Park

 Day 2: Visit the Fish Market in Negombo & Continue to Wilpattu

-Continue on to Wilpattu, where you'll check into a safari camp.
+Continue to Wilpattu, where you'll check into a safari camp.
 Then you'll go on a Jeep safari around Wilpattu National Park, the largest national park in Sri Lanka.
 The park has an astonishing diversity of flora and fauna: it's home to over 30 mammal species, including leopard, sloth bear, Sri Lankan elephant, and spotted deer.
 Various wetland bird species also live here, such as the pintail, whistling teal spoonbill, and white ibis.

 Day 3: Go on a Safari in Wilpattu & Sightsee in Anuradhapura